 Through the late seventies and on into the early nineties, Medina flourished as a gallery artist.
 He was represented throughout the United States; doing many one and two person shows each year.
 Besides the many galleries that represented Medina over the years, he also exhibited at the Oklahoma Museum of Art, The Philbrook Museum of Art in Tulsa, and the Heard Museum in Phoenix, Arizona. (more)

-Exhibition at Artspace at Untitled, Oklahoma City, OK
+New Exhibition at 1515 Lincoln Gallery, Oklahoma City, OK

 Thursday, December 8, 2022 6:00 PM thru Saturday, January 14, 2023 5:00 PM

 I am an artist who works in series.
 Sometimes the series lasts for a few years, some for decades.
 I either tire of the imagery or medium and feel the need to explore, change, and do something different.
 Once a series ebbs, I may spend a few months or years creatively playing, slowly developing new imagery, and many times introducing new materials as well.